Acutis language manual

 Template components

 Template components in Acutis are analogous to “partials” or “includes” in other template languages.
 They are how we reuse common pieces of templates.
-We can also write them in JavaScript to add custom runtime logic, which makes them also comparable to “filters” or “shortcodes” in other languages.

 Components always begin with a capital letter.
-They accept XML-style props
+They accept XML-style props which

 A couple of basic components: